svijayakumar32/ePhotosynthesis-Rice/Model_Structure/README.md

 - `_mb` defines differential equations.

 Additional Scripts
-- `IModelCom.m`  is called by CM_Drive to initialise the structure of the model using different components of the full photosynthesis model.
+- `IModelCom.m`  is called by CM_Drive to initialise the structure of the model using different components of the full photosynthesis model
-- `IniModelCom.m` is called by EPS_Drive to to initialise the structure of the model using different components of the full photosynthesis model.
+- `IniModelCom.m` is called by EPS_Drive to to initialise the structure of the model using different components of the full photosynthesis model